Director: Walt Disney

 ‘El Terrible Toreador’ is the second entry of the Silly Symphonies.
 It has been far lesser known than the first, ‘The Skeleton Dance‘, which is no surprise, because it contains none of the ingredients which made ‘The Skeleton Dance’ a classic: there’s no interesting mood, no spectacular animation, and there are hardly any funny gags.

 Unlike the other early Silly Symphonies, ‘El Terrible Toreador’ is more silly than symphony-like.
-That is, it’s more of a silly ‘story’ than the song-and-dance-routine typical of the early Silly Symphonies.
+That is: it’s more of a ‘story’ consisting of silly gags than the song-and-dance-routine typical of the Silly Symphonies up to 1931.

 Watch ‘El Terrible Toreador’ yourself and tell me what you think: